KennyPeanuts/pond_diversity_fcn/experimental_design/designs/CPOM_flux_exp.md

     * H3: Sediments with CPOM will have greater SOD when exposed to elevated inorganic N and P due to greater respiration by leaf associated fungi.

+    * H4: The water oxygen consumption will be greater in the treatments with elevated N and P.

     * H4: Water column bacteria biomass will increase more following fertilization with inorganic N and P in sediments with CPOM due to the ability of the bacteria to balance the stoichiometry of leaf produced DOM.